Skip to main content

 • Johnnie Walker - Blue

-I'm particular excited about the JW Green as online they mention it's a mix of Caol Ila and Talisker with other blends.
-Sounds phenomenal.
-At same time, I'll also leave room for some bottles for special occasions and will likely start with a Macallan 18 Year Old and Johnnie Walker - Blue Label.
+I'm particularly excited about the Johnnie Walker Green, which is said to be a mix of Caol Ila and Talisker, among other blends.
+It sounds phenomenal.
+Additionally, I will reserve some space for special occasion bottles, starting with Macallan 18 Year Old and Johnnie Walker Blue Label.

 Comments